suthaharan/react-redux-toolkit/README.md

   * handle the most common usecases
   * includes some useful utilities
 * Project setup
+  * 01 - Initialize the STATE
+  * 02 - Create a FEATURE SLICE using feature slice function which generates the actions and reducers
+  * 03 - Peform DIRECT MUTATIONS on the state (with immer under the hood)
+  * 04 - Create a STORE and attach the REDUCER
+  * 05 - DISPATCH an action
+  * 06 - LISTEN to changes using store.subscribe() function
+  * 07 - INSPECT the state using store.getState()
 ```
 * Create a new folder rtk-demo and go inside the folder
 $ npm init --yes